IbrahimaDiallo32/Calculator/README.md

       ```
    dotnet restore
       ```
-4. build the project by following these commands:
+4. Build the project by following these commands:
    ```
    dotnet build
    ```